HappyPathway/ai-library-framework/autodoc/dependencies.md

 OpenTelemetry Protobuf encoding

-AgentRunResult(output="This package provides shared Protobuf encoding capabilities for OpenTelemetry data.
-It primarily functions as an internal dependency, handling the serialization logic for other OTLP exporters like `opentelemetry-exporter-otlp-proto-grpc` and `opentelemetry-exporter-otlp-proto-http`.
-Developers typically don't interact with it directly but rely on it when using those specific OTLP Protobuf exporters.")
+AgentRunResult(output='The `opentelemetry-exporter-otlp-proto-common` package provides shared functionality for encoding OpenTelemetry data into the Protobuf format.
+Its key capability is to offer a common Protobuf encoding mechanism, primarily used as an internal dependency by other OpenTelemetry exporters like `opentelemetry-exporter-otlp-proto-grpc` and `opentelemetry-exporter-otlp-proto')

 **Links:** [Website](https://pypi.org/project/opentelemetry-exporter-otlp-proto-common/) | [GitHub](https://github.com/open-telemetry/opentelemetry-python)